 If we don’t amend our deeds now, the Lord will amend our reality in the day of judgement.
 The sound of the shofar horn has indicated many qualities but the overriding theme is a call to Holiness.

-We are called to be a people set apart for God’s own glory, in worship, in victory, and in sanctification and honor.
+As the children of Israel were called to holy, we too are called to be holy; a people set apart for God’s own glory, in worship, in victory, and in sanctification and honor.

-**Listen for the sound of the trumpet, it will be the last sound before your redemption.
+**Listen for the sound of the trumpet, it will be the last sound you hear before everything changes.